-The Children’s Monarch Festival is held in conjunction with the Elmhurst Garden Club’s Garden Walk & Faire.
-Activities include: The Butterfly Lady keynote presentation; big migration route map; free milkweed giveaway (while supplies last); native plant sale; monarch make-and-take craft; be a monarch photo-op; face painting; and more.
+The Fest is held in conjunction with the Elmhurst Garden Club’s Garden Walk & Faire.
+Activities include: The Butterfly Lady Pat Miller keynote presentation; educational exhibits; live butterfly tent; free milkweed giveaway (while supplies last); native plant sale; monarch make-and-take crafts; Be A Monarch photo-op; face painting; and more.
 Organizations focused on conservation and preservation of the monarch butterfly, natives and prairie plants are encouraged to participate.
 For vendor information, contact us at 630/426-9789.

 Several national organizations are working to help restore the declining population of monarch butterflies and pollinators.
 Among them are monarchwatch.org, WildOnes, and the North American Pollinator Protection Campaign.
 This collaboration involves more than 140 government, collegiate and private organizations working for the protection of pollinators across Mexico, Canada and the United States.

 Garden Clubs of Illinois has a state-wide initiative.
 Locally, the DuPage Monarch Project is asking municipalities to sign a resolution committing them to increase the number of native milkweed plants on city owned land where appropriate, reducing the use of pesticides which threaten butterflies and pollinators, and educating residents about milkweed, including local sources for use in residential landscaping.